HAVINGHAVING filters in SQLHAVING and when to use WHERERecall from previously, this SQL:

 OR | Logical operator OR

-A few simple examples of HAVING
+A few simple examples of HAVING in action:

 Return title and row count for job titles that are not held by 15,128 employees.